len/Arrows/README.md

 # Arrows
 A computational algebra system in [Cuis Smalltalk](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev).

-The goal of this project is to build an extensible and mathematically rigorous environment where one can construct mathematical objects (such as groups, rings, modules, etc) and operate with them, their morphisms and their elements.
+The goal of this project is to build an extensible and mathematically rigorous environment where one can construct mathematical objects (such as groups, rings, modules, etc) and their morphisms and elements.

 The most fundamental classes of the system are *Domain* and *Morphism*, corresponding to *objects* and *arrows* of a category.
 You can explore the hierarchy starting from these classes and read the class comments.
 The code is well documented and contains references to the relevant bibliography.

 ### Smalltalk
 The system is based on Smalltalk-80, in particular Cuis Smalltalk.
-It is multiplatform and runs with the OpenSmalltalk Virtual Machine.
-Conveniently, Smalltalk comes equipped with arbitrary precision integers and rationals.
+It is multiplatform and runs with the OpenSmalltalk virtual machine.

 As many systems based on Smalltalk, it comes complete with an environment for interactive programming, blurring the distinction between user and programmer.
 It contains a complete development environment that allows you to browse classes, inspect objects, debug, and change anything 'live' while it is running.